entrepeneur4lyf/kwaak/README.md

 ## Contributing

 If you have a great idea, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!

+Testing agents is not a trivial matter.
+We have internal benchmarks to verify agent behaviour across larger datasets.

 If you just want to contribute (bless you!), see [our issues](https://github.com/bosun-ai/kwaak/issues) or join us on Discord.